-Many data center managers give DCIM a passing but not excellent grade.
-The reason for this is simple: deploying DCIM remains a challenge for many enterprises.
+Many data center managers give DCIM software a passing but not excellent grade.
+The reason for this is simple: deploying DCIM software remains a challenge for many enterprises.
 Some have even sidestepped commercial DCIM products and built customized versions to suit their specific needs.

 |Application hosted remotely and data is managed by the customer

 ||Application hosted remotely and data is managed by the service provider

 ||Data is owned by both the customer and the service provider

 |Data is not collected or analyzed by the service provider